Is Nepal Open for Tourism?

 • World’s classic trek

-• Walking through the ancient man walls and monasteries
+• Walking through the ancient male walls and monasteries

 • Diverse landscapes